calculix/CalculiX-Examples/Setup.md

 + CCX fails to clean the result files upon startup if the files (e.g. .frd) is still open in CGX.
 Thus, the .frd file accumulates the results of multiple runs instead of just being re-written.
 + CGX doesn't properly syncronize screen shots with `hcpy`.
 The command acts as if it was written some commands further above in the .fbd file.

+Don't expect all system calls (`sys` command) in the CGX scripts to work.
+In particular:
++ Many examples use the unix command `mv` to rename files (screenshots, results)
++ Some examples use `join` to combine results files, mainly to create force-displacement plots.
+Former problems with incompatible `echo` behaviour have been fixed.

 #### CalculiX

 Under Windows, I recommend the [bConverged](http://bconverged.com/) build.
 It has nice SciTE integration with syntax highlighting and execution hotkeys for various relevant file types.